danielealbano/cachegrand/README.md

 Although it's probably matter of days, the liburing 0.7 version hasn't been released yet, so it's necessary to compile it from the repository and install the package locally.

+On Ubuntu 20.04 it's possible to use
+ - [ubuntu-mainline-kernel.sh](https://github.com/pimlie/ubuntu-mainline-kernel.sh) to update the kernel to an official build for the 5.7.4 version
 #### Build
 ```bash
 mkdir cmake-build-debug